MonashMath/SCI1022/Git.md

 ### 1.11.6.
 Conflicting changes
 <a id="markdown-conflicting-changes" name="conflicting-changes"></a>

 Even though Git merge algorithms can often automatically figure out how to combine changes from different collaborators, sometimes there is no way of avoiding a conflict.
 Let us illustrate the concept of conflicting changes and how to resolve them with an example.
 Let us assume that we are not happy with the current status of the `README.md`.
 In particular, we would like to change the format of the "example" word, and remove from it the boldface.
-To this end, we edit the `README.md` and remove the trailing and leading `**` from the word "example", and then we commit this change but we forget to push:
+To this end, we edit the `README.md` and remove the trailing and leading `**` from the word "example", and then we commit this change **but we do not push right after the commit**:

 ```bash
 $ nano README.md